varunj/likeProphesy/README.md

-# #**likeProphesy - Android**
+# #**likeProphesy**

 likeProphesy app is made to  predict the possible number of likes and the people who will like a post by performing the analysis of likes on previous posts on facebook.

+#**About of likeProphesy**
+This app basically implements three algorithms which helps in predicting the number of likes and those who will like it on the basis of the prediction algorithms.

+Here's the link to the algorithms: [Prediction Analysis](src/Final.pdf)

 #**Setup for Developers**

-1.Make sure you have downloaded the latest version of Android Studio.
-It works on Linux, Windows and Mac.
-Download the correct version for your OS
+1.Make sure you have downloaded a Java IDE.
 2.Go to the project repo and fork it by clicking "Fork" 3.If you are working on Windows, download Git Bash for Windows to get a full Unix bash with Git functionality 4.Clone the repo to your desktop git clone git@github.com:your_name/likeProphesy.git